klmcwhirter/pi-day-2026-with-py/README.md

 The Executor sub-classes utilize the [`pickle`](https://docs.python.org/3.14/library/pickle.html) protocol for intra-process (or inter-process respectively) serialization.

-And the mpmath library (used last year) relies on an internal binary representation that requires serialization / deserialization via (at least) the `mp.mathify` and `mp.nstr` functions designed for that purpose.
+And the mpmath library (used last year) relies on an [internal binary representation](https://mpmath.org/doc/current/technical.html#representation-of-numbers) that requires serialization / deserialization via (at least) the `mp.mathify` and `mp.nstr` functions designed for that purpose.
+But, as long as computation remains in the library's bounding context, its math operations remain _fast_.

-These operations can be slow especially if the right balance is not struck.
+Taken together, however, these operations can be slow especially if the right balance is not struck.

 A couple of naive thoughts to overcome this (or at least to attempt to manage the risks) are:

 * use sqlite db to store intermediate results to be aggregated later - this also involves serialization / deserialization in the data access layer
-* use shared object cache (e.g., keydb, memcachedb, in-memory sqlite db) - same issue - but isolates the site that needs to address the anticipated competing producers / consumers problem
+* use shared object cache (e.g., keydb, memcachedb, in-memory sqlite db) - same issue - but isolates the site that needs to address the anticipated competing producers / consumers problem - concurrency
 * rely on commonly used python modules that have extensions written in a lower level language (e.g., numpy, mpmath, etc.) to free up more time for the serialization / deserialization to improve perceived performance
 * utilize blob storage (in a db or set of files, etc.) to minimize the need for extraneous deserialization / object activation
   * note that most linux distros have an in-memory, ephemeral filesystem available at `/run/user/1000/` that can be utilized to store intermediate results without the need for deserialization
+  * this will require a dir / file naming scheme that will guarantee that no naming clashes between workers will occur

 But none of these seem to be obviously part of a best approach.